Microsoft SQL Server LocalDB

-You can easily connect to your LocalDB instance with CLion.
-And as a first step, check if your LocalDB instance is ready for a connection.
-Locate SqllocalDB.exe and run the following command in a command prompt:
+To connect to your LocalDB instance with CLion, check if your LocalDB instance is ready for a connection.
+To do that, locate SqllocalDB.exe and run the following command in a command prompt:

 Currently, the instance is running (see the